csoma/Scala-starter/README.md

 Scala-starter
 =============

-An easy way to get started with Scala
+An easy way to get started with Scala:

-* On Mac there are no dependencies, the include batch file will download everything
+* On Mac there are no dependencies, the included batch file will download all the required files
-* On Windows you will need to download sbt manually (MSI or ZIP)
+* On Windows you will need to [download and install sbt](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html#manual-installation) manually (using MSI or ZIP)
-* On Linux sbt packages are available for RedHat, Ubuntu, Gentoo etc
+* On Linux [sbt packages are available](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html#installing-sbt) for RedHat, Ubuntu, Gentoo etc

-## Geting Started
+## Getting Started

 ### Using git